What is the auto-enrolment pension scheme?

 Both an employer’s and the Government’s contributions are capped at €80,000 gross annual salary.

-So for example for the first three years the maximum amount an employer will contribute is €1,200 a year and for the Government it’s €400 a year.
+So for example for the first three years the maximum amount an employer will contribute is €1,200 a year and for the Government it’s €400 a year (as this is 1.5% of €80,000)

-However, if you earn over €80,000 you can still contribute but your employer or the Government won't match your contributions on earnings in excess of this.
+However, if you earn over €80,000 you can still contribute more but your employer or the Government won't match your contributions on earnings in excess of this.

 Explain the enrolment process?